wjam/dotfiles/README.md

 # TODO
 * Find out why meeting interruption stuff isn't working when streamdeck is connected
-* Find something cask-like for Ubuntu
+* Find something cask-like for Linux.
+  * Software:
+    * Visual Studio Code
+    * Slack
+    * Firefox
+    * Jetbrains Toolbox
+    * wezterm
+    * LibreOffice
+  * Options:
+    * Snap - Ubuntu only, must be run as root unless you've `snap login` first (?)
+    * AppImage - not supported for all apps like vscode
 * Find a way to disable sudo access in CI to test no admin access (apt will fail as `code` is assumed to be present at vscode-extensions script (install via snap?))
 * Find out whether `update-desktop-database ~/.local/share/applications` is needed once .desktop files are added?